nopnop2002/esp32-idf-sqlite3/mqtt/README.md

 A MQTT-Client app is required.
 There are several MQTT-Clients available that run on Windows.
 I used [this](https://mqttx.app/) application.
+This application works not only on Windows, but also on Linux and Mac.
 There are many other applications available.

 - Create table